 Another way to enhance the lip area and make the lips look plumper is to perform a lip lift.
 A lip lift is a surgical procedure that involves making an incision just under the nose or along the top of the lip, and pulling the skin between the nose and upper lip up.
 Lifting the skin pulls the upper lip up, so that more of it is visible, making it look fuller.
 Removing extra skin from between the nose and the lip can also create a more youthful look by smoothing out lines and wrinkles and shrinking the space between the two.

 Although the results from a lip lift are usually permanent, it can leave a scar, as the incision is made directly under the nose or on the top of the lip.
 You can cover up the scar with makeup after the incision has healed.
 Some patients find that the scar is small enough to be barely visible.

 Whether you just want a quick fix to thin lips or are looking for something more permanent, you have several options.
-If you aren’t sure which is right for you, Dr. George Bitar and Dr. Robert Centeno at the Bitar Cosmetic Surgery Institute, in the Washington, DC area, can offer advice to help you decide.
-To schedule a consultation with either surgeon, call (703) 206-0506 today.
+If you aren’t sure which is right for you, Dr. George Bitar at the Bitar Cosmetic Surgery Institute, in the Washington, DC area, can offer advice to help you decide.
+To schedule a consultation, call (703) 206-0506 today.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.